reyzeal/score-tesseract/README.md

 ## About OCR Engine environment
 Environment Ubuntu Server
-Python 3.x and Flask as web service
+* Python 3.x and Flask as web service
-Tesseract-OCR
+* Tesseract-OCR 4, english language
-OpenCV 4.x
+* OpenCV 4.x with dnn to use EAST Text Detection

 ## Manual Installation